bongiozzo/musica_mustdie/output/band_mortiis.md

 # Mortiis

-Дискография
+## Дискография

-"Fodt Til Е Herske" 1993, Ambient
+### "Fodt Til Е Herske" 1993, Ambient

+  1. Fodt Til Е Herske (Pt.
+1) (Mortiis)
+  2. Fodt Til Е Herske (Pt.
+2) (Mortiis)

+Mortiis  -  Engineer, Liner Notes, Design
+Sam Rosenthal  -  Design

-"Anden Som Gjorde Oppror" 1995, Ambient
+### "Anden Som Gjorde Oppror" 1995, Ambient

+1. Reflections Of Horizont's Dark
+2. Visions Of A Future Centuries Ago

+All Music & Lyrics Was Composed, Arranged, Performed & Recorded By MORTIIS Recorded & Mixed  At Studio Ljudhuset, Sweden

+(p)&(c) 1995 COLD MEAT INDUSTRY

-"Keiser Av En Dimension Ukjent" 1995, Ambient
+### "Keiser Av En Dimension Ukjent" 1995, Ambient

+1. Journeys To Deserts And Dungeons
+2. Emperor Of A Dimension Unknown

+All Music & Lyrics By MORTIIS.
+Produced By MORTIIS.
+Recorded & Mixed At Studio Ljudhuset, Sweden.

+(P)&(C) 1995 COLD MEAT INDUSTRY

-"Crypt Of The Wizard" 1996, Ambient
+### "Crypt Of The Wizard" 1996, Ambient

-"The Stargate" 1999, Ambient
+### "The Stargate" 1999, Ambient

+  1. Child of Curiosity and the Old Man of...
+(Mortiis) - 5:33
+  2. I Am the World (Mortiis) - 6:18
+  3. World Essence (Tranй) - 5:58
+  4. Across the World of Wonders (Mortiis) - 6:42
+  5. (Passing by) An Old Raped Village (Tranй) - 5:09
+  6. Towards the Gate of Stars (Mortiis) - 7:45
+  7. Spirit of Conquest/The Warfare (Mortiis) - 9:16
+  8. Army of Conquest/The Warfare (Ever...
+(Tranй) - 13:04

+Mortiis  -  Vocals (bckgr), Producer, Mixing
+Anna Kallberg  -  Photography

-"The Smell Of Rain" 2001, Ambient
+### "The Smell Of Rain" 2001, Ambient

+01. Scar Trek/Parasite God
+02. Flux/Mental Maelstrom
+03. Spirit In A Vacuum
+04. Monolith
+05. You Put A Hex On Me
+06. Everyone Leaves
+07. Marshland
+08. Antimental
+09. Smell The Witch

-"The Grudge" 2004, Industrial
+### "The Grudge" 2004, Industrial

-"Some Kind Of Heroin" 2007, Industrial
+### "Some Kind Of Heroin" 2007, Industrial

+01. Underdog (Zombie Girl Remix)
+02. The Grudge (Gothminister mix)
+03. Twist The Knife (The Gibbering mix by Implant)
+04. Broken Skin feat.
+Stephan Groth (Septic Wound mix by XP8)
+05. The Grudge (Mental Siege Mix)
+06. Gibber (PIG Remix)
+07. Way too Wicked (Rape, Dope and the American Way mix by The Kovenant)
+08. Gibber (Lysergic Club Mix by Velvet Acid Christ)
+09. The Worst in Me (Girls Under Glass Mix)
+10. The Grudge (David Wallace Remix)
+11. Broken Skin feat.
+Stephan Groth (Funker Vogt Remix)
+12. The Grudge (Emotional Heresy by Kubrick)
+13. Decadent & Desperate (Therafuck remix by Dope Stars)
+14. Gibber (Gibbering Idiot)
+15. Way too Wicked (Absinthium mix)
+16. The Worst in Me (Extraction mix by In the Nursery)

-"Perfectly Defect" 2010, Industrial
+### "Perfectly Defect" 2010, Industrial

 ## Отношения с другими группами